Vanilla-OS/handbook/_posts/2022-12-10-install-additional-drivers.md

 ![Vanilla Control Center](/assets/uploads/vanilla-control-center.png)

 Here you can see a list of all the drivers available, organized by category.
-To install a driver, simply click on it, then press the "Install" button in the top-right corner.
+To install a driver, simply click on it, then press the "Apply Changes" button in the top-right corner.

 ![Vanilla Control Center - Drivers](/assets/uploads/vanilla-control-center-install-driver.png)